 |20||Token Initiated (AMEX only)|

-The 6 value is used in Apple Pay for the variable data following the electronic commerce indicator.
-This data is only included for specific electronic commerce transactions that require it; otherwise, only the <EC> value is sent in.
+Apple Pay uses the value of 6 for the variable data following the electronic commerce indicator.
+This data is only included for specific electronic commerce transactions that require it; otherwise, only the <EC> value is sent.

 |Value <I>||Description <Data>|

 XX = Length of data to follow (1 byte hex)